ofiwg/libfabric/man/fi_av.3.md

 ```

 *type*
+: This field provides compatibility with the libfabric version 1 series.
-: An AV type corresponds to a conceptual implementation of an address
+  The AV type defines a conceptual implementation of an address
-  vector.
-The type specifies how an application views data stored in
+  vector as visible to the application.
+The type specifies how an
+  application views data stored in the AV along with requirements on
-  the AV, including how it may be accessed.
+  how addresses are accessed.
 Valid values are:

-- *FI_AV_MAP*
-: Addresses which are inserted into an AV are mapped to a native
-  fabric address for use by the application.
-The use of FI_AV_MAP
-  requires that an application store the returned fi_addr_t value
-  that is associated with each inserted address.
-The advantage of
-  using FI_AV_MAP is that the returned fi_addr_t value may contain
-  encoded address data, which is immediately available when
-  processing data transfer requests.
-This can eliminate or reduce
-  the number of memory lookups needed when initiating a transfer.
-  The disadvantage of FI_AV_MAP is the increase in memory usage
-  needed to store the returned addresses.
-Addresses are stored in
-  the AV using a provider specific mechanism, including, but not
-  limited to a tree, hash table, or maintained on the heap.

 - *FI_AV_TABLE*
-: Addresses which are inserted into an AV of type FI_AV_TABLE are
+: Addresses inserted into an AV of type FI_AV_TABLE are accessible using
-  accessible using a simple index.
-Conceptually, the AV may be
-  treated as an array of addresses, though the provider may implement
+  a simple index.
+Conceptually, the AV may be treated as an array of
-  the AV using a variety of mechanisms.
-When FI_AV_TABLE is used, the
+  addresses.
+When FI_AV_TABLE is used, the assigned fi_addr_t to an inserted
-  returned fi_addr_t is an index, with the index for an inserted
-  address the same as its insertion order into the table.
-The index
+  address is index that corresponds to its insertion order into the table.
-  of the first address inserted into an FI_AV_TABLE will be 0, and
+  The index of the first address inserted into an FI_AV_TABLE will be 0,
-  successive insertions will be given sequential indices.
+  and successive insertions will be given sequential indices.
 Sequential
   indices will be assigned across insertion calls on the same AV.
+Because
+  the fi_addr_t values returned from an insertion call are deterministic,
+  applications may not need to provide the fi_addr_t output parameters to
+  insertion calls.
+The exception is when authentication keys are required
+  for communication.

+  By default, all AVs act as FI_AV_TABLE.

+- *FI_AV_MAP*
+: In the libfabric version 1 series, FI_AV_MAP allowed the provider to assign
+  an arbitrary value (such as a virtual address) to the fi_addr_t value
+  associated with an inserted address.
+As a result, the use of FI_AV_MAP required
+  that an application store the returned fi_addr_t value associated with each
+  inserted address.
+In the version 2 series, the behavior of FI_AV_MAP is
+  aligned with that of FI_AV_TABLE.
+The returned fi_addr_t values will
+  correspond with an index based on the address' insertion order.
+An exception
+  is made when authentication keys are required for communication.

 - *FI_AV_UNSPEC*
 : Provider will choose its preferred AV type.
 The AV type used will